cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 }
 ```

-From now on, the front end code coverage collected during end-to-end tests will be merged with the code coverage from the instrumented backend code and saved in a single report.
-Here is an example report from {% url 'cypress-io/cypress-example-realworld' https://github.com/cypress-io/cypress-example-realworld %}:
+From now on, the front end code coverage collected during end-to-end tests will be merged with the code coverage from the instrumented back end code and saved in a single report.
+Here is an example report from the {% url 'cypress-io/cypress-example-realworld' https://github.com/cypress-io/cypress-example-realworld %} example:

-{% imgTag /img/guides/code-coverage/full-coverage.png "Combined code coverage report from front- and back-end code" %}
+{% imgTag /img/guides/code-coverage/full-coverage.png "Combined code coverage report from front and back end code" %}

-You can explore the above combined full-stack coverage report at the {% url 'coveralls.io/github/cypress-io/cypress-example-realworld' https://coveralls.io/github/cypress-io/cypress-example-realworld %} dashboard.
+You can explore the above combined full stack coverage report at the {% url 'coveralls.io/github/cypress-io/cypress-example-realworld' https://coveralls.io/github/cypress-io/cypress-example-realworld %} dashboard.

 # Examples

 You can find full examples showing different code coverage setups in the following repositories:

 - {% url 'cypress-io/cypress-example-todomvc-redux' https://github.com/cypress-io/cypress-example-todomvc-redux %} is the example code used in this guide.
-- {% url 'cypress-io/cypress-example-realworld' https://github.com/cypress-io/cypress-example-realworld %} shows how to collect the coverage information from both back- and front end code and merge it into a single report.
+- {% url 'cypress-io/cypress-example-realworld' https://github.com/cypress-io/cypress-example-realworld %} shows how to collect the coverage information from both back and front end code and merge it into a single report.
 - {% url 'bahmutov/code-coverage-webpack-dev-server' https://github.com/bahmutov/code-coverage-webpack-dev-server %} shows how to collect code coverage from an application that uses webpack-dev-server.
 - {% url 'bahmutov/code-coverage-vue-example' https://github.com/bahmutov/code-coverage-vue-example %} collects code coverage for Vue.js single file components.